e107inc/e107/README.md

    ```
 3. Configure the testing environment.

-   * **Automatic deployments:** Edit `secrets.yml` to enable deploying to a cPanel account.
+   * **Automatic deployments:** Copy `config.sample.yml` into a file called `config.yml` and edit `config.yml` enable deploying to a cPanel account.
 See the "Automatic Test Deployments » Configuration" section below for details.
-   * **Manual deployments:** See the "Manual Test Deployments » Configuration" section below for instructions.
+   * **Manual deployments:** See the "Manual Test Deployment » Configuration" section below for instructions.

 4. On PHP 5.6 or newer, install dependencies with [Composer](https://getcomposer.org/):
    ```sh